Our In-Home Sleep Test – Detects Obstructive Sleep Apnoea

+Does your bed partner complain about your loud snoring?
+Do you wake up during the night choking and gasping, or do you have a headache in the morning?
+You should take a sleep test or as it is also known as a sleep study because you may suffer from OSA.
 These are just a few symptoms of a very serious condition known as Obstructive Sleep Apnoea.
-This disorder increases your risk of several serious health problems, so it’s important to get treatment.
+The OSA disorder increases your risk of several serious health problems, so it’s essential to get treatment.

 What is obstructive sleep apnoea (OSA)?

-When you are struggling to breathe, your oxygen levels drop, carbon dioxide levels rise and your blood pressure and heart rate increase (a “fight or flight” stress response).
-As your body isn’t getting enough oxygen to function properly, this can seriously affect your health.
+When you struggle to breathe, your oxygen levels drop, carbon dioxide levels rise, and your blood pressure and heart rate increase.
+Then you wake up, and this stops you getting proper sleep and stresses your whole system.
+As your body isn’t getting enough oxygen to function correctly, it can affect your health in many negative ways, plus lack of proper sleep has its complications.

 You likely have no idea this is going on whilst you’re trying to sleep.
-So if you have any symptoms, it’s important to get it checked out.
+So if you have any symptoms, it’s vital to get it checked out.

 These are the symptoms of sleep apnoea, and indicate you need to take a sleep test:

-– Very loud snoring (you may be unaware of this unless your partner comments that it is incessant and unbearable!)
+- Very loud snoring (you may be unaware of this unless your partner comments that it is unbearable!)

 - Choking or gasping noises while asleep